 Oh, winter cold and flu season.
 How I loathe you.
 But when the throat tickles and nose sniffles begin, I’m glad to have this home remedy at hand.
 Easy to make with just four ingredients, this sore throat soother may not cure the common cold, but it makes it a bit easier to endure.

-Last winter I spotted a recipe for a lemon, ginger, and honey “cure for what ails you” and decided to give it a try.
+Years ago, I spotted a recipe for a lemon, ginger, and honey “cure for what ails you” and decided to give it a try.

-A cure for what ails you, with a twist.
+A cure for what ails you, with a twist

 As I tend to do, I embellished the recipe a tiny bit.
 We have ‘olena (fresh turmeric) readily available here, and we all know how good it is for us.
 With its anti-inflammatory properties, it just makes sense to incorporate some into this natural sore throat soother.

-Store in the refrigerator.
+Store this sore throat soother in the refrigerator